M+ Museum in Hong Kong Now Open

-In collaboration with architects Herzog & de Meuron, iart has developed a city-scaled media facade for M+, Hong Kong’s new museum of visual culture.
-Construction of the building was recently completed, and the museum will open at the end of 2021.
+M+ museum in Hong Kong is now open!
+In collaboration with architects Herzog & de Meuron, iart has developed a city-scaled media facade for the new museum of visual culture.

 This striking new feature of Hong Kong’s West Kowloon Cultural District is characterised by an expansive horizontal podium and a graceful tower.
 Fabricated in concrete and clad in reflective ceramic tiles that capture the meteorological moods, the museum makes a distinct architectural statement amidst the surrounding glass and steel skyscrapers of Victoria Harbour.